-In 2006, there were about one million arthroscopic knee surgeries performed in the U.S., and about 700,000 of those were for meniscus tears.
-A recent 2017 study noted that surgery for a meniscus tear is “one of the most popular orthopedic procedures, but long-term results are not entirely satisfactory…”
+In 2006, there were about 1 million arthroscopic knee surgeries performed in the United States, and about 700,000 of those were for meniscus tears.
+A recent 2017 study noted that surgery for a meniscus tear is “one of the most popular orthopedic procedures, but long-term results are not entirely satisfactory.”

-Everyone has two menisci (plural of meniscus) in each knee—one on the inside of the knee and one on the outside.
-C-shaped pieces of cartilage, they face each other in the center, forming a sort of figure-8 padding that cushions and supports the knee joint.
-Each one is like a cap on top of the shinbone, and both rest underneath the articular cartilage that supports the thighbone.
+Everyone has two menisci (plural of meniscus) in each knee — one on the inside of the knee and one on the outside.
+These C-shaped pieces of cartilage face each other in the center, forming a sort of figure-8 padding that cushions and supports the knee joint.
+Each one is like a cap on top of the shinbone and both rest underneath the articular cartilage that supports the thighbone.

 The menisci are hearty pieces of cartilage, but they can be damaged or torn.
 When that happens, you may experience pain and other symptoms that cause you to seek your doctor’s advice.

-A torn meniscus is one of the most common knee injuries, and occurs when one of the menisci is injured.
-Though these parts of the knee are made of cartilage, they can still be torn, as the fibrous tissues are susceptible to damage.
+A torn meniscus is one of the most common knee injuries and occurs when one of the menisci is injured.
+Although these parts of the knee are made of cartilage, they can still be torn as the fibrous tissues are susceptible to damage.
 If you were able to look at it, you would see an actual tear injury with potentially ragged edges, much like a torn piece of paper.
 The tear can occur along the edges of the meniscus or somewhere in the middle of it.

 Doctors usually divide meniscus tears into two types:

 - Traumatic tear: This type of tear occurs quickly and during activity.
 It usually is the result of a forceful twisting action while the knee is flexed, such as what may occur during an athletic event or during a slip and fall.
 It also commonly occurs together with an anterior cruciate ligament (ACL) injury.
 The ACL is a ligament that connects the thighbone to the shinbone.